jlm429/bettermdptools/readme.md

 	Number of iterations

 theta {float}:
-	Convergence criterion theta.
+	Convergence criterion for value iteration.
 State values are considered to be converged when the maximum difference between new and previous state values is less than theta.
 Stops at n_iters or theta convergence - whichever comes first.

 RETURNS: